core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 All these resources are optional at the exception of the default datastore resource.
 The CoAP response code 4.04 (Not Found) MUST be returned when a CoOL client tries to access a resource that is unavailable.

-RPCs commit and cancel-commit defined in ietf-cool YANG module are available to perform the following operation on datastores:
+RPCs commit and cancel-commit defined in ietf-cool YANG module are available to perform the following operations on datastores:

 * Immediate or differed commit of a candidate or backup datastore.